Sunday, 25 December 2016

 If you want to go out, you’ve got to cut it out (stop taking)

-If you want to kill yourself, you’ve
+If you want to kill yourself, you’ve got to take plenty

 If you wanna get down, down on the ground; cocaine.